 People are also much more likely to congregate indoors during the winter months (hello, more school and fewer vacations)—and that closer contact can help the virus spread, says Dr. Taege.
 But close quarters during other parts of the year can heighten flu risk too, like when lots of people gather on cruise ships for vacations, Richard R. Clark, MD, FAAFP, family medicine physician at Northwestern Medicine Grayslake Outpatient Facility tells Health.

-When should I get the flu shot—and how long will it last?
+When should I get the flu shot this year—and how long will it last?

-Each year, the flu shot for becomes available as early as late August, though mid-September is more common.
+Each year, the flu shot for becomes available as early as late August, though mid-September is usually when you start seeing it advertised in drugstores and other places.
 "The intent is to begin to distribute the vaccine before the onset of flu season, and we start as soon as we have the vaccine in order to vaccinate as many [people] as possible," says Dr. Clark.

 The CDC itself has some pretty cut-and-dry recommendations for when to get your flu shot: ideally, everyone six months or older and able to, should get the shot by the end of October to have the most protection for when flu season begins.
 It's earlier than right when flu season starts (which, again, is typically in November), because it takes a while for the flu shot to actually kick in.
 "After vaccination, it can take two to four weeks for the antibodies that protect against the influenza virus infection to develop in the body," says Dr. Taege.